UTSASRG/Scaler/docs/ReadMe.md

  2. We only need to provide some statistical data.
   3. The format of data presentation is not that important. eg: Treemap and piechat doesn't make lots of improvements.

 **The followings are a record of previous discussions.
-Things closed related to our goal should be copied into section B**
+Things closed related to our goal should be copied into section B**.

+**Thoughts with :heavy_check_mark: will be moved to B.**​

 ## A1-How to present the percentage for application with thousands of threads?